PlaysHeader.png

 “Michelle Deines’s script is smart and witty…I simply adored this play.” - Helen Martin, CiTR

-About: Diane is an arts critic who glories in writing bloodthirsty reviews for the shows she thinks are sub-standard—which are most of them.
+About: Diane is an arts critic who glories in writing bloodthirsty reviews for any show she thinks is sub-standard—which is most of them.
 Maya is an up-and-coming starlet who has been on a string of luck.
 Janet is a theatre veteran who sees things exactly as they are, and is therefore thoroughly depressed.
 One day, Janet approaches Diane about a new project, which unwittingly forces Diane to face her biggest fear.
-A dark comedy, A Dog at a Feast examines the power of the fear of judgement, and how we are all our own worst critics.

 Length: One Act.